 Why do I do this?

 Had I not been running towards BQ Or Bust, I'm not sure what the hell would have happened in 2016.
-I felt like the walls were caving all around me and as much as I wanted to just lay down and give up, I was running full speed ahead towards a BQ, this light at the end of the tunnel that helped me put one foot in front of the other.
+I felt like the walls were caving all around me and as much as I wanted to just lay down and give up, I was running full speed ahead towards my BQ, this light at the end of the tunnel that gave me a reason to put one foot in front of the other.

 Then I got an email from Oiselle.